tongnie/tensorlib/README.md

 This project provides some examples about how to use LRTC-TSpN to achieve efficient and accurate missing data imputation for transportation time series data.
 We aim at performing off-line data imputation tasks, with several realistic structural missing patterns.
 Missing data imputation problem is modelled as a low-rank tensor completion problem (low-rank tensor learning).
 The objective is to obtain a fully recovered tensor by minimizing a predefined tensor rank function, given the observations.
 We define a new **truncated tensor Schatten p-norm** to substitute for the traditional tensor nuclear norm.
 We recommend ones to refer to Kolda and Bader’s review [Tensor Decompositions and Applications](https://epubs.siam.org/doi/abs/10.1137/07070111x) for more basics about tensor algebra.

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
 Traditional methods resort to tensor nuclear norm (or sum of nuclear norm) to substitute for the tensor rank, however, these convex surrogates are not powerful in practice.
-Therefore, we use the newly emerging Schatten p-norm and its truncated version to give
+Therefore, we use the newly emerging Schatten p-norm and its truncated version to approximate tensor rank in order to achieve more accurate traffic data imputation.

 <p align="center">